Phoenix Wright: Ace Attorney – Trials and Tribulations: Plot

-Characters
+Setting and characters

-Similar to previous games, Trials and Tribulations focuses on the careers of defense attorneys Phoenix Wright and Mia Fey.
+Trials and Tribulations is primarily set one year after the events of the previous game, and focuses on the career of defense attorney Phoenix Wright, though certain segments are set five or more years earlier and follow his deceased mentor, Mia Fey.
 Other featured characters include Maya Fey, Mia's sister and a spirit medium who acts as Phoenix's secretary and assistant, and her young cousin Pearl Fey.
 After Mia was killed during the events of Phoenix Wright: Ace Attorney; Phoenix took over her law practice.
 Nevertheless, he regularly consults with her on cases by having either Maya or Pearl channel her spirit, which allows them to assume her appearance.
 Phoenix also occasionally receives help from prosecutors Miles Edgeworth and Franziska von Karma as well as Detective Dick Gumshoe, who hold him in high regard.
 The game's featured antagonist is Godot, an eccentric, coffee-loving prosecutor who keeps his identity concealed behind a mask and who seems to harbor a personal grudge against Phoenix.